-General admission tickets $20, will be available online at the Fairfield Arts and Convention Center website by September 1st.
-Mark your calendar now as Danielle always puts on a great show.
+General admission tickets $20, tickets are available online at the Fairfield Arts and Convention Center website.
+Get your tickets now as Danielle always puts on a great show.
 Below is a brief Bio on this Kansas City Blues lady.

 Opening for Danielle Nicole will be DesMoines guitar player Matt Woods, see the information on Matt below.